ello/wtf/_posts/policies/2020-03-10-data-policy.md

 - User inferface settings, like preferences for viewing a feed in grid or list mode.
 - Caching of data for quick loading of pages

-# Performance and tracking cookies

-We use performance and tracking cookies to analyse clicks in emails sent to job candidates of relevant job vacancies [CampaignProcess.aspx.vb - Persistent Cookie]

 # Analytics Cookies

 Analytics are persistent cookies that allow us to recognise, count the number of visitors, and provide anonymous data about how our visitors use our websites.